nexy7574/cli-utils/README.md

 Scripts now attempt to automatically elevate their privileges if they need it - note that this may require a password prompt, which *may* break the output.
+Bear in mind that, if you do not add the scripts to root's PATH, the automatic elevation will fail (since [elevate](https://pypi.org/projects/elevate) spawns the command again in a fresh shell)

 ## What each tool is